Postgraduate Year Two Infectious Diseases Pharmacy Residency

 - antimicrobial stewardship

-- medical intensive care unit (ICU)
+- critical care: medical intensive care unit (ICU)

 - pediatric infectious diseases consult